Light Travel Time Effects in Kilonova Models: Introduction

 \section{Introduction}

 Observations of the kilonova GW170817/AT2017gfo \citep{abbott2017gw170817, Andreoni2017, Arcavi2017, Chornock2017, coulter_2017, Cowperthwaite2017, Drout2017, Evans2017, Kasliwal2017, Lipunov2017, Nicholl2017, Pian17, Shappee2017, Smartt2017, SoaresSantos2017, Tanvir2017, Troja2017, Utsumi2017, Valenti2017} show a rapid evolution, with spectral features emerging and changing on a timescale of hours, as recently highlighted by \cite{sneppen2024emergencehourbyhourrprocessfeatures}.
-These mergers of two neutron stars are complex events, with the spectral features shaped by the underpinning physics of radiative transfer.
+These mergers of two neutron stars are complex events, with the spectral features shaped by the underlying physics of radiative transfer.
 Understanding how this shapes the features seen in the spectra and their evolution will aid future identification of features and lead to a greater understanding of kilonovae and the processes within.

 \cite{sneppen2024emergencehourbyhourrprocessfeatures} have detailed the rapid evolution of the spectra of AT2017gfo, and argued that light travel time effects can have an important influence on the observed spectrum.
 Due to the finite speed of light, photons emitted in the same instant are detected by an observer at different times, due to the different path lengths of the photons.
 Radiation from different parts of the ejecta will arrive at an observer at different times: radiation from the near side will arrive at an observer before radiation from the limb.
 The scale of such effects is linked to the homologous expansion velocities of the line-forming region, i.e., the effects of light travel times scale with radius, as in homologous expansion $r \propto v$.

-For photons emitted in the same instant, at the same radial coordinate $r$, and at some time denoted $t_{\rm ph}$, this scaling means a delay to detection time, $t_{\rm det}$, of $r/c$ at a maximum.
-That is to say the spread of times when light is detected, $\Delta t_{\rm det}$, relates to the emission time from a spherical surface, $t_{\rm ph}$ (assuming no scattering) through:
+Consider, for example, photons emitted at the same instant (denoted by the time since merger, $t_{\rm ph}$) on a sphere of radius $r$.
+The detection times of these photons by a distant observer would be spread across a time interval ($\Delta t_{\rm det}$), which will have a maximum duration of